jagath-jaikumar/COVID-19-APP/README.md

-COVID-19 Social Distancing Scorer
+HotSpot
 =====================================================

 This app can be used by all android devices with no login necessary.
 It returns a "social distance score" based on how many places you have visited in the past day or week.
+It also shows you where people have been frequently gathering in the past day.

 Prerequisites
 --------------